braboj/tutorial-git/01-Introduction/04-git-hosting.md

 - https://about.gitlab.com/

 ### Comparison

-The comparison is based on a practical approach by using the hosting services with a demo project and the information from the official sites of the hosting services.
+The comparison will be based on a practical approach by using the hosting services with a demo project and the information from the official sites of the hosting services.

+In the following comparison only the individual offers are relevant.
+Professionals looking for solutions involing bigger teams or advanced features might have different selection criteria.

 ![Git Hosting Comparison](../Assets/images/git-hosting-comparison.png)